LoQiseaking69/LoQiseaking69/README.md

 ![Quantum Computing GIF](https://github.com/LoQiseaking69/LoQiseaking69/blob/main/Fun.gif)

-        if you are on 📲 u might need 💻🌐 to 👁️💌                 👽🔎The More Regressed, The Smaller The Universe... 🧬🔺🔻
+        if you are on 📲 u might need 💻🌐 to 👁️💌                 👽🔎The More correlations Regressed, The Smaller The Universe... 🧬🔺🔻

 I'm navigating through the complexity of artificial intelligence and Robotics, stemming from my Data Science Studies at `Bloom Tech` where i'm learning to break down ideas pulled straight from the chest to whatever end... effector; probably🥁